 AJB Sports in Education is proud to be working in a great number of schools across Worcestershire county and values the strong relationships between ourselves, the schools, the staff, and most importantly, the pupils.
-These ties have been fostered and grown over many years through delivering high quality PE lessons to pupils, and working
+These ties have been fostered and grown over many years through delivering high quality PE lessons to pupils.

-AJB Sports in Education provide high quality, experienced specialists to run our sessions for every school year (Reception – Year 6) during Term Time.
+AJB Sports in Education provide high quality, experienced specialists to run sessions for every school year (Reception – Year 6) during Term Time.
 We pride ourselves in delivering high quality, fun, creative and structured lessons covering the KS1 and KS2 National Curriculums.
-Our Qualified, Enthusiastic and DBS checked staff will provide cost effective and organised lessons for your school.
+We work with your staff to target areas that either staff members wish to develop in or the school wishes to target specific sports or national curriculum topics for their children

 Guided Discovery Teaching Style for Creative PE Lessons